rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 The bike route is single out and back loop on the National Highway 48, Maharashtra Goa Route.
 It is a rolling terrain, with km 42 to 45 being at 5-8% gradient. .
 The U-Turn is at Km 45.

-After I came out T1, it was 1km sharp downhill and uphill ride to reach highway.
-Touching highway, I settled down in an easy comfortable rhythm.
+Highway was 1km away from the start point - sharp downhill and uphill ride to reach highway.

+Reaching highway, I carefully merged into the main traffic and settled down in an easy comfortable rhythm.
 Now it was all about executing a solid bike ride.
 Something I had trained for well.

-Reaching Highway, I watchfully merged into the main traffic.
-There were volunteers at the merging point, which was extremely helpful.
-Now, when I touched highway, I settled down, focused on breathing easy and establishing good cadence.
 All settled, it was time for hydration.
 I’ve back cage holder, which keeps 2 water bottles.

 In a practiced motion, I moved right hand behind my back to grip the bottle.
 Eyes remained focused on the road.
 The hand moved in air, no bottle came in contact.
 I glanced back -  no water bottle on the right side!!
 What!!!!
 Shocked, I realized one bottle was gone.
 Anxiously, I checked left side.
 Nope, no bottle there too.